 • severely reduced immunity;

-Tertiary syphilis disease is fatal in half of the cases.
+Tertiary syphilis is fatal in half the cases.
 This is due to the fact that during this period the tissues in which the granulomas are located are destroyed and compressed.

 Symptoms of tertiary syphilis

-With this form of the disease, almost all human systems and organs are affected.
+This form of the disease affects almost all human systems and organs.

-The disease can develop for decades.
-During this period, the patient may lose hearing, vision, and even lose his mind.
+The disease can take decades to develop.
+During this period, the patient may lose hearing, vision and even lose his mind.

 Tertiary syphilis can be active or latent.